Genesis, Noah and the Flood

 These different waves of Semitic peoples breaking on the plain of the two rivers, like the tidal waves during the floods after 4000 BC, constitute the continuation of the judgment phase concerning the Sumerians.
 It must have been survived by the third Noah, since according to Genesis it took place around 2513 BC, a date that corresponds with the first submission of Sumer to Eannatum around 2500, and the first Semitic invasion in 2340.
 This is why we have to correlate the survival of the third Noah with the ascension of the Semitic culture.
 His survival constitutes the revival phase and the Semitic ascension the beginning phase of the next cycle, centered around the patriarch Abraham.

-Since we can obtain two different dates for Adam and the flood (by adding either the whole patriarchs’ ages or the ages when the patriarchs fathered their sons), it is straightforward to ask if these dates can be extrapolated to obtain the date of birth of the first Adam or even his predecessors.
-Evidently this can be done in numerous ways.
-However, imposing some conditions reduces this number considerably.
+Since we can obtain two different dates for Adam, by adding either the whole patriarchs’ ages for the second Adam or the ages when they fathered their sons for the third Adam (see here), it is straightforward to ask if these dates can be extrapolated to obtain the date of birth of the first Adam or even his predecessors.
+Evidently, this could be done in an infinite number of ways.
+However, this number reduces considerably if imposing some simple conditions.
 One natural condition is that the same time structure be kept.
-Let
+This structure can be expressed by the following times:

 F3 = time from 3rd flood to Abraham born in 2160 BC